Ferguson Marine shipyard chief sacked after Scottish Government describes further ferry delay as 'unacceptable'

 Glen Sannox, which successfully completed initial sea trials last month, is due to be completed by June – six years late and four times over budget.

-Sister vessel Glen Rosa is due to be launched in two weeks’ time and be completed next year.
+Sister vessel Glen Rosa is due to be launched in two weeks’ time and be completed next year – which could be as late as September.

+The pair should have cost £97 million but this has increased to around £400m.
+They are due to take over the main Arran route to Brodick – CalMac’s biggest – with Glen Sannox potentially in service in August following trials by the operator.

 The latest delay to Glen Sannox is understood to relate to pipework and could potentially set the timeline back by a couple of months, although the yard is working to shorten this.